Kalhan-vithana/kv-regexp-validation/README.md

       regxValidator.RegexSTRCaseValidator(caseString,String);

 ```
-**RegexCSTValidator** is  ability  to customized regex validation using configurable level.
+**RegexCSTValidator** is  ability  to customize regex validation using configurable level.
 Passed the string  to the first argument,second argument is optional one that can be use for customize
 regex conditons.